duke-malaria-collaboratory/DiscovR/_episodes/06-conclusion.md

 ## Domain-specific analyses

 We encourage you to investigate domain-specific packages and software that will help you perform specific tasks related to your own research.
 The best way to find these packages is to either ask other people in your field and/or search for specific tasks that you would like to perform.
 If you'd like to perform the task in R, include that in your search (e.g. "find pairwise distances for DNA sequences in R" will help you find the R package `ape` which has a number of functions to perform phylogenetic and evolutionary analyses in R.)

-### High-performance computing clusters

-If you're performing computationally-intensive analyses, you'll likely want to use a high-performance computing cluster.
-At the University of Michigan, many of us work on [Great Lakes](https://arc-ts.umich.edu/greatlakes/user-guide/) for much of our research.
-It can be a bit overwhelming at first, so try to find someone to help you learn the ropes.
-Sometimes there are also [workshops](https://arc-ts.umich.edu/events/) where you can learn more.

-### Git/GitHub

-If you start using Git/GitHub more frequently, it's useful to learn how to [create branches](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) to work on new parts of your analysis.
-When you're confident that it works, you can then merge the contents of the branch back into your "master" branch.

 {% include links.md %}